-Risk What is known Risk of cutaneous malignancy including Cutaneous T-cell lymphoma Risk of other lymphoma A very small number of people who have used Tacrolimus ointment have had malignancies (for example: lymphoma).
+Risk What is known Risk of cutaneous malignancy including Cutaneous T-cell lymphoma A very small number of people who have used Tacrolimus ointment have had malignancies (for example: lymphoma).
+However, there is no established causal relationship with the product Talk to your doctor if you have a weakened immune system (immuno-compromised) whatever the cause.
+Risk of other lymphoma A very small number of people who have used Tacrolimus ointment have had malignancies (for example: lymphoma).
+Off-label use of tacrolimus ointment 0.1% in children between 2-16 years of age Only tacrolimus 0.03 % ointment should be used in children from the age of 2 to 16 years.
+Care should be exercised if applying tacrolimus ointment to patients with extensive skin involvement over an extended period of time, especially in children

-Risk What is known Off-label use of tacrolimus ointment 0.1% in children between 2-16 years of age Only tacrolimus 0.03 % ointment should be used in children from the age of 2 to 16 years.
-Care should be exercised if applying tacrolimus ointment to patients with extensive skin involvement over an extended period of time, especially in children Tacrolimus 0.1 % ointment is not approved for children younger than 16 years of age.
+Risk What is known Tacrolimus 0.1 % ointment is not approved for children younger than 16 years of age.
 Therefore it should not be used in this age group.
 Please consult your doctor.